The Importance of Hiring a Texas Wrongful Death Lawyer

-Our wrongful death lawyers have handled a multitude of cases, ranging from automobile accidents, truck accidents, workplace accidents, and others.
+Our Texas wrongful death attorneys have handled a multitude of cases, ranging from automobile accidents, truck accidents, workplace accidents, and others.
 These cases can be complicated, but we dedicate ourselves to pursuing the maximum amount of compensation for you and your family.
-Thomas J. Henry’s attorneys are available 24 hours a day, seven days a week – including nights and weekends.
+Thomas J. Henry Law’s attorneys are available 24 hours a day, seven days a week – including nights and weekends.
 Our team is here to discuss your case at a time that suits your needs.

 In a wrongful death case, the law allows for the pursuit of compensation, and recoveries sought after for the following: